 The fashion industry is one of the most profitable industries in the world.
 And with that status, comes also the fact that it is the second biggest polluter.
 The level of pollution from the fashion industry is right behind the one from the oil industry.
 This might come as a shock to you but you have no idea how much impact that sweater you bought at your go-to store took to make (and to get there).
 In this article, we'll go through all the aspects that you need to know about sustainable fashion and a few other concepts that gravitate around it.
-Here is all you need to know about sustainable fashion and a complete guide:
+Here is all you need to know Sustainable Fashion 101: All You Need to Know & A Complete Guide:

 Before the industrial revolutions, fashion was not as we know it today.
 Making a piece of garment was a process that involved a lot of time.
 But with the revolution came technology and with that came the sewing machine.
 That marked a big line between the two eras.